-I never saw my grandfather who remained in Alabama.
+I never knew my paternal my grandfather, Cecil Lee Robison (Find A Grave Memorial# 5092687), who remained and remarried in Alabama.
 I was only marginally aware of the fact that I even had a grandfather.
-My father made a 5- or 10-minute call “down south” around Christmas-time every year.
+My father would make a 5- or 10-minute call “down south” around Christmas-time every year.
 I never saw “Papa Lee” nor did I ever speak with him.
 He died in 1964.
 My first view of him was his obituary on the front page of the Anniston (Alabama) Star.
 While I shouldn’t have been surprised, he looked exactly like my father and it was a little unsettling.

-My maternal grandfather died when I was about 3 years old but my maternal grandmother lived until 1962.
+My maternal grandfather, Clement Alexis Dickson (Find A Grave Memorial# 11132523), died when I was about 3 years old but my maternal grandmother lived until 1962.
 Of all of my grandparents, she’s the only one with whom I had ever had any semblance of a conversation.

-The upshot is that my father didn’t care to talk about his dysfunctional side of the family and my mother thought it best to hold the same line with regard to her side.
+The upshot is that my father didn’t care to talk about his side of the dysfunctional Robison family and my mother thought it best to hold the same line with regard to her side.

 Now, enter the genealogist!
 I wouldn’t say that I was desperately seeking anything necessarily.
 But the lack of information led me to feel that we were all dropped off on earth by an alien spaceship back in the early 50s!
 Then, as I began researching for details, I was able to interview some of the prior generations of relatives: 3 aunts, 1 great-grandaunt and a couple of second cousins.
 If I only knew then what I know now!